fcabrera23/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

 ### Connecting directly with RDP

-By design, port 3389 is not allowed on the network security group.
+By design, port 3389 isn't allowed on the network security group.
 Therefore, you must create an NSG rule to allow inbound 3389.

 - Open the _Arc-App-Client-NSG_ resource in Azure portal and click "Add" to add a new rule.